 Satisfactory Academic Progress

-All students receiving federal and institutional aid must make Satisfactory Academic Progress (SAP) in their degree program.
+All students receiving federal and/or institutional aid must make Satisfactory Academic Progress (SAP) in their program of study.
 SAP entails both qualitative and quantitative elements, which must be met in order for the student to remain eligible for aid.
-The Financial Aid Office (for federal aid recipients) and Student Accounts Office (for institutional scholarship recipients) evaluate SAP before every term for those students enrolling in that upcoming term.
+The Financial Aid Office (for federal aid and TAP recipients) and Student Accounts Office (for other institutional scholarship recipients) evaluate SAP before every term for those students enrolling in that upcoming term.

 The quantitative element is measured by the course completion rate for the student (courses completed ÷ courses attempted).
-The student must maintain a course completion rate that allows him to finish his degree program within 150% of the published time of his degree program.
+The student must maintain a course completion rate that allows him to finish his program of study within the Maximum Time Frame, which is 150% of the published time of his degree program.
 For example, an undergraduate student should finish his 120-hour degree program without attempting more than 180 hours, which is 150% of 120 hours (see the various degree programs in the Luther Rice Catalog for the required credit hours for each degree).
-In order to accomplish this, a student must successfully complete (no withdrawals or F’s) at least 67% of his classes.
+In order to accomplish this, a student must successfully complete at least 67% of his classes.
 This completion rate must be attained every term and cumulatively for all classes included in the measurement.
 For bachelor and master-level students, the grades of F, R, W, WF, WH, and WP negatively affect the completion rate.
-For doctoral-level students, the grades of C, D, F, R, W, WF, WH, and WP negatively affect the completion rate.
+For 2019-20 and later Master of Arts students, the grades of D, F, R, W, WF, WH, and WP negatively affect the completion rate.
+For doctoral students, the grades of C, D, F, R, W, WF, WH, and WP negatively affect the completion rate.
 Courses with zero-tuition hours are not considered in the quantitative evaluation.

 Bachelor and Master-Level Students

-Qualified bachelor or master-level courses in which the student originally received a grade of D or F are repeatable and are included in the calculation for SAP (retake course included in qualitative calculation; original and retake courses included in quantitative calculation).
+Bachelor and master-level courses in which the student originally received a grade of D* or F are repeatable and are included in the calculation for SAP (repeat course included in qualitative calculation; original and repeat courses included in quantitative calculation).
 Repeated courses in which the original grade was C or higher earn zero hours and are not included in the student’s GPA, so they are not included in the SAP calculation and are not eligible for financial aid.

-Qualified doctoral courses in which the student originally received a grade of C, D, or F are repeatable and are included in the calculation for SAP (retake course included in qualitative calculation; original and retake courses included in quantitative calculation).
+Doctoral courses in which the student originally received a grade of C*, D* or F are repeatable and are included in the calculation for SAP (repeat course included in qualitative calculation; original and repeat courses included in quantitative calculation).
 Repeated courses in which the original grade was B or higher earn zero hours and are not included in the student’s GPA, so they are not included in the SAP calculation and are not eligible for financial aid.

 Change of Degree**